Intersection patterns of set systems on manifolds with slowly growing homological shatter functions: Introduction

 Formally, the \defn{support of a singular chain} is the union of (the images of) the singular simplices with nonzero coefficient in that chain, and the \defn{support of a simplicial chain} is the subcomplex induced by the simplices with nonzero coefficient in that chain.
 We write $\supp(\sigma)$ for the support of a (singular or simplicial) chain $\sigma$.
 A chain map $a:C_*(K)\to \Csing(X)$ (resp. $a:C_*(K)\to \C_*(T)$) is \defn{nontrivial} if, for every vertex $v$ of $K$, the support of $a(v)$ has odd size.
 Two faces in a simplicial complex $K$ are \defn{adjacent} if they have at least one vertex in common.
-A \defn{homological almost-embedding} of a simplicial complex $K$ into a topological space $X$ (resp. into another simplicial complex $L$) is a nontrivial chain map $a:C_*(K)\to \Csing(X)$ (resp. $a:C_*(K)\to C_*(L)$) such that any two non-adjacent faces $\sigma,\tau \in K$ have images with disjoint support, that is $\supp(a(\sigma)) \cap \supp(a(\tau)) = \emptyset$.
+A \defn{homological almost-embedding} of a simplicial complex $K$ into a topological space~$X$ (resp. into another simplicial complex $L$) is a nontrivial chain map $a:C_*(K)\to \Csing(X)$ (resp. $a:C_*(K)\to C_*(L)$) such that any two non-adjacent faces $\sigma,\tau \in K$ have images with disjoint support, that is $\supp(a(\sigma)) \cap \supp(a(\tau)) = \emptyset$.
 In particular, for every embedding $f$ the associated chain map $f_\#$ is a homological (almost) embedding.

 Let $\Delta_N$ denote the $N$-dimensional simplex and for $K$ a simplicial complex let $K^{(t)}$ denote its $t$-dimensional skeleton.
-It turns out tat there is a homological version of the van Kampen-Flores theorem (see for instance~\cite[Corollary~14]{hellyBetti}):
+It turns out that there is a homological version of the van Kampen-Flores theorem (see for instance~\cite[Corollary~14]{hellyBetti}):